-New study finds malaria, typhoid—not Ebola—biggest health threat for travelers to tropicsJanuary 16th, 2013 in Diseases, Conditions, Syndromes /
+New study finds malaria, typhoid—not Ebola—biggest health threat for travelers to tropicsJanuary 16, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Feeling feverish after a visit to the tropics?
 It may not just be a bout with this year's flu.
 If you're a Western traveler, malaria and typhoid fever should top the list of diseases to discuss with your doctor when you return, especially following travel to Western Africa or India.